Electric Callboy: Tekkno and addition of Nico Sallach (2020–2024)

+Departure of David-Karl Friedrich, addition of Frank Zummo, and Tanzneid (2024–present)

 On 23 May 2024, the band released the single "Ratatata" alongside Japanese metal band Babymetal, which was used by WWE as the theme song for that year's Bash in Berlin event.
 During the band's tour in Australia, former Sum 41 drummer Frank Zummo filled in on drums when Friedrich departed unexpectedly due to illness.

 On 24 January 2025, the band released the single "Elevator Operator".
 On 29 April, Friedrich announced his departure from Electric Callboy after 13 years with the band, stating his intention to pursue a new direction in life.
 The band confirmed they would perform the upcoming tour with a new drummer, with Zummo eventually returning.
 On 23 May, the band released the single "Revery".
 On 31 October, the band announced the 20252026 Tanzneid World Tour and released the song "Tanzneid" with a music video featuring Zummo on drums for the first time.
+On 16 April 2026, the band announced their upcoming seventh studio album, Tanzneid, set for release on 7 August 2026.
+Along with the announcement, they also released the single, "Hypercharged", in collaboration with the Brawl Stars mobile game.
+On 5 June 2026, they released the single "Let the Good Times Roll" featuring The Offspring, with the song premiering on SiriusXM’s Octane channel the day before.

+On August 10th 2026, Zummo confirmed through Instagram he was the official drummer for Electric Callboy going forward.

 Musical style and influences

 The band's musical style can be described as electronicore, metalcore, melodic metalcore, post-hardcore, comedy rock, dubstep, and electro.
 The musicians named bands like Asking Alexandria and Attack Attack! as their musical influences.
 Their singer stated that the musicians don't feel like being a part of the "hardcore music scene".

-The lyrics deal with themes such as getting drunk, parties, and sex.
+Their lyrics deal with themes such as getting drunk, parties, and sex.
 The band call their music "Porno Metal".
 In an interview with the German magazine FUZE, vocalist Sebastian Biesler said that their lyrics only use clichés in a satirical way.
 German Metal Hammer magazine published a positive review of the band, writing, "This is why Eskimo Callboy is enjoyable: because they dismiss themselves and let the fun rule".